JazminRM/aDNA_SummerCourse_UCPH/Exercises/Locator.md

 ### Option 1: Human dataset

-We will estimate the geographic location of Log02, ancient individual that lived in the Bronze Age <sup>1</sup>, using locator <sup>2</sup> assumming we don't know its geographic origin.
+We will estimate the geographic location of Log02, ancient individual that lived in the Bronze Age <sup>1</sup>, using locator <sup>2</sup> assuming we don't know its geographic origin.

 You need two files:
 ```{bash, eval = FALSE}